Asian shares rise as upbeat U.S. jobs data offsets trade worries

 That supported the dollar against other currencies.

-The U.S. currency traded at 109.50 yen, having gained 0.6 percent on Friday, extending its rebound from Tuesday’s low of 108.115, which was its lowest level in over five weeks.
+The U.S. currency traded at 109.50 yen, having gained 0.6 percent on Friday, extending its rebound from Tuesday’s low of 108.115, its lowest level in over five weeks.

 The euro traded at $1.1665, off Thursday’s high of $1.1725.
 Still, it kept some distance from Tuesday’s 10-month low of $1.1510 as concerns over Italy’s political crisis have eased.

-U.S. crude futures fell to as low as $65.51 per barrel on Friday, touching their lowest level in almost two months as growing U.S. crude production and a glut trapped inland due to a lack of pipeline capacity have pressured their prices.
+U.S. crude futures fell as low as $65.51 per barrel on Friday, touching their lowest level in almost two months.
+Rising U.S. crude production and a glut trapped inland due to a lack of pipeline capacity have pressured prices.